flaviaouyang/portfolio-site/README.md

 - 12/26/2021: font-decoration underline dashed does not work in Safari (FIXED)
 - 12/26/2021: nav bar fixed position does not work, will take it out of flexbox workflow (FIXED)
 - 01/06/2022: Favicon does not work with Safari (FIXED)
+- 01/10/2022: nav bar overlaps with some texts, looks careless (FIXED)

 ## `TODO`